There’s nothing like the feeling when you get testimonials from real-life customers.

 The testimonial also features a photo of Nancy, and the name of her company.

 In an age where we read stories about manufactured reviews and paid testimonials, having a photo and company name help prove that the testimonial is real and trustworthy.

-Questions to ask to get testimonials that tell your story
+Get testimonials that tell your story with these questions

 One way to elicit a good “transformation story” from customers is to ask them a very specific set of questions.

 With a nod to Sean D’Souza’s post on Copyblogger.com, Six Questions to Ask for Powerful Testimonials, I asked the people featured here these questions: